underdogio/httpretty-fixtures/README.rst

 --------
 _(Coming soon)_
 # TODO: Provide an example where we preserve state via `__init__`.
 Be sure to call super there.
+#    Make sure we use the ref from Getting Started

 Contributing
 ------------